JanSnieg/ModelowanieFizyczne/README.md

 ```
 and doing it in all 3 axises.

-Next intersing thing is in update position and it's like that:
+Next intersing thing is in update position (again Verlet) and it's like that:
 ```
 float x = 2 * particlePosition.x[1] - particlePosition.x[0] + dt * dt * (particleForce.x/mass);
 .